graphql-aspnet/graphql-aspnet.github.io/docs/types/list-non-null.md

 ### Overriding Type Expressions

 You may need to override the default behavior from time to time.
-For instance, a `string`, which is a reference type, is nullable by default but you may need to declare that null is not a valid string.
+For instance, a `string`, which is a reference type, is nullable by default but you may want to enforce nullability at the query level and  declare that null is not a valid string.
 Or, perhaps, an object implements `IEnumerable` but you don't want graphql to treat it as a list.

 You can override the default type expression of any field or argument by defining a [custom type expression](../advanced/type-expressions) when needed.